nimishakarnatak/nimishakarnatak.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master of Science in Digital Society
+    - course: Master of Science in Digital Design
       institution: International Institute of Information Technology, Bangalore
       year: 2021
     - course: B.Tech. in Induatrial and Production Engineering